South Downs landscape in West Sussex at golden hour

 01Do I need an ecological survey for my planning application?+

-In most cases, yes.
-UK local planning authorities require an ecological assessment whenever a site has potential for protected species or priority habitats.
+In many cases, yes.
+Local planning authorities often require ecological information where a site has the potential to support protected species or priority habitats.
 A Preliminary Ecological Appraisal (PEA) is usually the first step.
-It identifies whether further species-specific surveys are needed before your application can be validated.
+It identifies ecological constraints and determines whether any further species-specific surveys are needed to support a planning application.

 02What is a Preliminary Ecological Appraisal (PEA)?+